-- Students must have enough items of uniform to be properly dressed every day - Students are to wear the entire formal or sports uniform at any one time (but not a combination of both) - Jewellery is limited to a watch, one rubber charity wrist band worn on the wrist, and two studs or sleepers in the ears.
-Sleepers are to be smaller than a 5-cent piece and studs smaller than 3 mm in diameter. - Other piercings are not allowed apart from a small, clear plastic retainer - Visible make-up is not to be worn - Boys must be cleanly shaven, or with facial hair neatly trimmed - Students' hair is to be a natural in colour and appearance, conservative in style and should be neatly groomed at all times - Students nails are to be short, neatly trimmed and without coloured nail polish - Every student has a school jumper or jacket by the beginning of Term 2 - Any clothing worn under the school uniform is not to be visible - Uniform shoes are to be entirely black, impervious and polishable leather or vinyl shoes that do not rise more than 2 cm above the ankle and have a heel lower than 2.5 cm - Only "Loganlea" scarves may be worn as optional winter uniform items - Head dress worn for religious or cultural reasons is to be plain green, black or white.
+- Students must have enough items of uniform to be properly dressed every day - Students are to wear the entire formal or sports uniform at any one time (but not a combination of both) - Jewellery is limited to a watch, one non-offensive rubber/fabric wrist band, and two studs or sleepers in the ears.
+Sleepers are to be smaller than a 5-cent piece and studs 5 mm or smaller in diameter. - Other piercings are not allowed apart from a small, clear plastic retainer.
+Students with a new facial piercing are to report to a Dean of Students, Deputy Principal or the Principal to get a note allowing them to cover the facial piercing with a plain, skin-coloured band-aid until the piercing has healed, at which time the student can use a small, clear plastic retainer as per the above. - Visible make-up is not to be worn - Boys must be cleanly shaven, or with facial hair neatly trimmed - Students' hair is to be a natural in colour and appearance, conservative in style and should be neatly groomed at all times - Students nails are to be short, neatly trimmed and without coloured nail polish - Every student has a school jumper or jacket by the beginning of Term 2 - Any clothing worn under the school uniform is not to be visible - Uniform shoes are to be entirely black, impervious and polishable leather or vinyl shoes that do not rise more than 2 cm above the ankle and have a heel lower than 2.5 cm - Only "Loganlea" scarves may be worn as optional winter uniform items - Head dress worn for religious or cultural reasons is to be plain green, black or white.